-Sharia law and principles have been adopted in certain states in Nigeria.
+Sharia law and principles have been adopted in certain states in Nigeria Nigeria including Zamfara, Kano, Sokoto, Katsina, Bauchi, Borno, Jigawa, Kebbi and Yobe States.
 There is a Sharia Court of Appeal for the Federal Capital Territory and any state which requires it.
 This Court has appellate and supervisory jurisdiction in civil proceedings involving questions of Islamic personal law, which the Court is competent to decide in accordance with the Constitution.
 The Court comprises a Grand Khadi and other Khadis as the National Assembly or the State Houses of Assembly (as the case may be) may prescribe.